Warsaw, Poland

 The city hosts a myriad of events and festivals all year round, among others: The Warsaw Autumn is a festival of contemporary orchestral and choral music.
 The International Chopin Piano Competition is a prestigious event held every five years in Warsaw, which attracts hundreds of talented pianists and crowds of avid listeners from around the world.
 The Jewish Culture or the Warsaw International Film Festival are just a few.

-The city’s most famous building, the Palace of Culture and Science, which is an exhibition centre and office complex, houses many cultural institutions: multiplex cinema with eight screens, four theatres, two museums (Museum of Evolution and Museum of Technology), offices, bookshops, a large swimming pool, an auditorium hall for 3,000 people called Congress Hall, and an accredited university, Collegium Civitas.
+The city’s most famous building, the Palace of Culture and Science, which is an exhibition centre and office complex, houses many cultural institutions: a multiplex cinema with eight screens, four theatres, two museums (Museum of Evolution and Museum of Technology), offices, bookshops, a large swimming pool, an auditorium hall for 3,000 people called Congress Hall, and an accredited university, Collegium Civitas.

 Warsaw Nightlife